jisshub/React-Formik-Tutorial/README.md

 https://www.youtube.com/watch?v=GGl__utJ0t0

 - We have to store the visited fields in an object called *touched*.
+Ie if we touch an input field we have to store that information in an object called *touched*.

 - **formik.touched**